Chapter 8

 3D).
 Finally, follows as the inverse of this matrix

-Mapping the volume integral: To map the region of integration we define
+region of integration we define

-the matrix was defined earlier.
+where the matrix was defined earlier.
 Then the integral with respect to x is mapped into an integral with

 respect to by setting

-note in passing that the boundary integral in the element force vector can be
+We note in passing that the boundary

-3D elements.
-So the procedures we
+2D elements and a 2D surface integral for 3D elements.
+So the procedures we developed in 8.1.5 (1D

-developed in 8.1.5 (1D elements) can be used to evaluate the surface integral
+elements) can be used to evaluate the surface integral for a 2D element.
+Similarly, the procedures we develop to

-procedures we develop to integrate stiffness matrices for 2D elements can be
+integrate stiffness matrices for 2D elements can be used to evaluate the

-used to evaluate the surface integral for a 3D element.
+surface integral for a 3D element.

-8.1.12 Numerical integration schemes for
+8.1.12 Numerical integration schemes for 2D and 3D elements

-Finally, to evaluate the
+Finally, to evaluate the integrals, we once again adopt a

-integrals, we once again adopt a quadrature scheme, so that
+quadrature scheme, so that

-integration points and weights depend on the element geometry, and are listed
+The integration points and weights depend on the element geometry, and are listed

-Integration points for triangular elements
+Integration points and weights for

 |